-This Chicken Stir Fry with Vegetables is packed with tender-crisp veggies and juicy chicken, which come together in a delicious and savoury sauce.
-It's super customizable, comes together in under 20 minutes, and is perfect to team up with any kind of rice or noodle dish!
+This Chicken Stir Fry with Vegetables is packed with tender-crisp veggies and juicy chicken, which come together in a delicious and savory sauce.
+It's super customizable, comes together in under 20 minutes, and is perfect for any rice or noodle dish!

 Skillet and one-pot meals are my go-to on busy days.
 These easy recipes are perfect for when I really want to have a healthy, homecooked meal but don't want to spend too long in the kitchen.
 If you've been craving Asian takeout but still want to keep it healthy, try this easy homemade version!